dsscollection/git-github-for-stats/README.md

 Which files to commit
 ---------------------

-The files in a project play different roles and arise in different ways.
-Let's have a few examples in mind for this discussion:

--   R markdown `.Rmd` --&gt; markdown `.md`
--   R markdown `.Rmd` --&gt; markdown `.md` --&gt; `.html` or `.pdf` or `.docx`
--   R script `.R` --&gt; results as `.csv` or `.rds` and figures `.png`
--   LaTeX `.tex` --&gt; `.aux`, `.bbl`, etc. --&gt; `.pdf`

-The files at the far left are clearly source files.
-In the case of an R script, this is literally true, but it's morally true for R markdown and LaTeX files too.
-These are files that you directly create and edit by hand.

-The files at the far right are clearly derived and are often described as **targets**.
-These files are programmatically generated from source files (and possibly other inputs).
-These files are the product and they have external value, often for communicating ideas and results.

-The files in the middle are intermediates.
-Like targets, they are programmatically generated, but, unlike targets, no one necessarily cares about them.
-However, note that intermediate Markdown `.md` is an exception, since it is extremely useful on GitHub -- much more so than `.html`, `.pdf`, or `.docx` -- and is more like an additional target.

-A critical issue for workflow happiness is figuring out how to manage the production and storage of source, intermediates, and targets with respect to Git.
-You can direct Git to ignore specific files or certain types of files, such as autosaves created by your editor.
-This reduces clutter in your project: Git will not pester you to commit changes to these files and they will not appear in the associated GitHub repository.
+The files in a project arise in different ways and play different roles.
+A critical issue for workflow happiness is to figure out how you want to handle different file types with respect to Git.
+You can direct Git to ignore specific files or file types, such as autosaves created by your editor.
+This reduces noise and clutter: Git will not pester you to commit changes to these files and they will not appear in your GitHub repository.
 A file that Git does not ignore is said to be **tracked**.
+How should you think about this?

+**Source files:** These files are created and edited by hand, such as R scripts and R Markdown or LaTeX files.
+This could also include the raw data for an analysis.

+**Configuration files:** These files modify the behavior of a tool, for example `.gitignore` identifies files Git should not track and `some-project.Rproj` records RStudio project settings.

+**Derived products:** These files are programmatically generated from source files and have external value.
+By executing `.R` or rendering `.Rmd` files, you obtain artefacts such as intermediate data (e.g., `.csv` or `.rds`), figures (e.g., `.png` or `.pdf`), and reports (e.g., `.md`, `.pdf`, `.docx`, or `.html`).

+**Intermediates:** These files are programmatically generated and serve a temporary purpose, but are not intrinsically valuable (e.g., `.aux` and `.log` in LaTex workflows).
-The only point on which there is consensus is that source files should absolutely be tracked.
-The best treatment of intermediates and targets with respect to Git is much less clear cut.

-Therefore, the main message for intermediates and targets is that you can pick a policy that works for you and adapt as your needs change.
+There is clear consensus that source files should be tracked.
+It is also common to track project-specific configuration files and to ignore intermediates.
+However, reasonable people can disagree about how to handle derived products and whether a specific file is an intermediate or derived product.
+Therefore, the main takeaway is to pick a policy that works for you and adapt as your needs change.
 There is no right answer.
-I suggest erring on the side of committing everything at first.
+I would err on the side of committing more rather than less at first.
+What else should you consider when choosing files to track with Git and share on GitHub?

-What are the main considerations when deciding whether to track a derived file or file type?

-*I suspect this is a good place to be less wordy?
-I am so frustrated with people doing stupid things here, though!*

-*Is it immediately useful to someone?* If so, that is a reason to track it and push it to GitHub.
-There is a taboo against committing derived products, inherited from Git's software development roots.
-The reasoning is that compiled programs are platform-specific and, therefore, people are better served by getting current source from Git and compiling themselves.
-I think data analytic targets, like figures and rendered reports, are very different beasts and it's misguided to reflexively exclude them from version control.
-They are immediately useful, especially to consumers of a project (versus the makers).
-To the extent that a GitHub repo is meant for dissemination, there is no reason to burden every consumer with unnecessary friction.
-Most simply will not bother to clone the repo, install all the necessary dependencies, and remake the products.
+**Is it useful to someone?** If so, track and share!
+There is a taboo against committing derived products, inherited from Git's software development roots, because their typical product is a platform-specific executable.
+This rationale, however, does not apply to many data science products.
+Rendered reports, figures, and cleaned data are often extremely valuable to others.
 Make them readily available.

-*Is it available elsewhere?* If so, then perhaps you don't need to track it and push it to GitHub.
-Many people who have a policy of not tracking derived products also have a system that makes these available elsewhere, such as on a separate website.
-There are ways to automate this via GitHub, but that is beyond the scope of this article and not recommended for your early days with Git and GitHub.
-Beware those who recommend the exclusion of derived products without offering any practical solution for making them available some other way.

-*Is it huge or changing often?
-Is it a format that is of little use on GitHub?* These are all good reasons to not track a file with Git.
-They can make your repository bloated and slow down pushes and pulls.
-If a file is binary, such as a Word document or Excel spreadsheet, Git and Git clients will not be able to provide human-readable diffs.
-Neither will GitHub be able to directly display this file in the browser.
-Be aware, however, GitHub-friendliness does not just boil down to "is it plain text?".
-GitHub has excellent support for non-code files, such as image formats (PNG, JPG, GIF, and SVG) and PDFs.
-It even provides visual diffs, which are extremely useful for understanding changes in figures.
-Finally, even though HTML is plain text, it is of little direct use on GitHub, because, unlike Markdown, it is not rendered.
+**Will it play especially well with Git/GitHub?** This boils down to whether Git diffs will be informative and whether GitHub has nice handling for the file type.
+Small-to-medium plain text files with hard line breaks are a perfect fit, but there are a few more pleasant surprises.

-*Will diffs be useful to you?* Some derived files are simply too big or miserable to read casually, such as `.csv` files of processed results or `.html` derived from `.Rmd`.
-But they may still be worth tracking with Git, because the diffs are often modest and quite interesting.
-I have caught unexpected changes in analytical results and student-facing webpages this way.
-When you re-run an analysis with updated input data or after updating R packages, the diffs presented by Git help you quickly pinpoint the downstream consequences.
+-   Some derived files are too miserable to read casually, such as `.csv` files of processed results or `.html` derived from `.Rmd`, but are still worth tracking with Git.
+When you re-run an analysis with updated input data or after updating R packages, *the diffs are often quite modest* and help you pinpoint unexpected changes.

-*Will it make collaboration harder?* Prose to be written: Talk about the scenario Nick brought up re: binary files like PDF being a common source of merge conflict <https://github.com/dsscollection/git-github-for-stats/issues/6>.
-I have a solution!
-Stop using PDF as your default output format!
-Make Markdown the output format during development.
-Your Git/GitHub problems just went away.
-You're welcome.

-In summary, I recommend you default to including a file in your Git repository, unless there's a specific reason not to.
-But good reasons absolutely do exist.
+-   GitHub has excellent [support for a variety of non-code files](https://help.github.com/categories/working-with-non-code-files/), such as CSV and TSV.
+It also [displays and provides visual diffs](https://help.github.com/articles/rendering-and-diffing-images/) for the most common image formats, which is extremely useful for spotting unexpected changes in figures.
+-   Never, ever forget that Markdown is highly privileged on GitHub and is, therefore, a crucial output format for rendered `.R` and `.Rmd`.

+**Will it cause problems with Git/GitHub?** This boils down to whether Git diffs are informative, whether GitHub can render the file usefully, and the file's likely effect on Git operations.
+A file that is large and changing quite often can make your repository bloated and slow down pushes and pulls.
+If a file is binary, such as a Word document or Excel spreadsheet, you will not get human-readable diffs, nor can GitHub display it in the browser.
+Html is not rendered on GitHub, but is, instead, displayed in raw form.
+Binary files are also a prime source of merge conflicts, because they are beyond the reach of Git's sophisticated automatic merging logic.
+For many of us, adoption of Git/GitHub should prompt a pivot away from `.docx` and `.pdf` as primary output formats and towards `.md`, at least during periods of rapid development.

 Collaboration
 -------------